I Built Ten Games.

 Making a game β€” even a small, janky browser game β€” forces you to think about systems.
 You have to design an experience for someone who doesn't know what you know and hasn't made the decisions you made.
 You balance difficulty against accessibility, complexity against clarity, explanation against discovery.

 That's the same problem as consulting.
 You're always designing a system β€” a strategy, a framework, a brand architecture β€” that has to work for someone who isn't you, in conditions you don't fully control.
 The feedback loops in game design are faster and more honest than in most business work, where "the strategy isn't landing" takes months to surface.
+In a game it takes thirty seconds.

 Building things that need to feel right makes you better at knowing when things don't.
 That's the skill that transfers, and it's hard to develop by only working on things you're paid to deliver.